Tkd-Alex/Twitch-Channel-Points-Miner-v2/.github/PULL_REQUEST_TEMPLATE.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please also list any relevant details for your test configuration.

 # Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented on my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation (README.md)
 - [ ] My changes generate no new warnings
 - [ ] Any dependent changes have been updated in requirements.txt